kosl/ihipp-examples/docs/week3.md

 ## 2.4 E: Rotating information around a ring

 In this exercise you will get to experiment with blocking and non-blocking communication.
 With use of non-blocking communications we want to avoid idle time, deadlocks and serializations.
+This is the first part of a two part exercise.

 This is a small example of ring communications, which is a halo communication with cyclic boundary conditions.
 Each process is sending its data to its right neighbour and receiving the data from its left neighbour (in a ring).
 If we use blocking routines, there is a risk of deadlocks and serializations.
 All processes can be stuck at `MPI_Send` because they are waiting for the `MPI_Recv` to be called.